Micwsr/rubik_solver/README.md

 ---

-<br> The first two layers are solved using a home made algorithm (cf. Solving process), the last face is solved using the CFOP method. <br> <br> It doesn't use any external libraries to solve the cube, all the logic is implemented using **pure python**.
+The first two layers are solved using a home made algorithm (cf. Solving process), the last face is solved using the CFOP method. <br> <br> It doesn't use any external libraries to solve the cube, all the logic is implemented using **pure python**.

 ### <span style="color: cornflowerblue"> RUN
 ```